Aaryn Doyle

-Aaryn Elan is also the voice of Pansy in Miss Spider's Sunny Patch Friends and Foo in The Save-Ums!.

 Life and career

-Aaryn Elan started her career at the age of six while attending St. John Catholic School in Lincoln, following a win at Model Search America (MSA).
+Aaryn Élan started her career at the age of six while attending St. John Catholic School in Lincoln, following a win at Model Search America (MSA).

 Aaryn has appeared in films, television shows, and commercials, and has also voiced many animation/voice-over projects.
 She was the lead female vocalist for a 12-piece Toronto band for 3 years from age 12 to 15, but later performed with other TO bands, and was a member of CTV's Canadian Idol choir ensemble in 2005.
-In Fall 2007, Doyle joined the cast of Disney Channel original movie Camp Rock, with the Jonas Brothers and Demi Lovato and was released on June 20, 2008.
+In the fall of 2007, Doyle joined the cast of the Disney Channel Original Movie Camp Rock with the Jonas Brothers and Demi Lovato.
+The film was released on June 20, 2008.

 Aaryn was featured in the Camp Rock song "What It Takes", in addition to contributing vocals for the tracks "Our Time Is Here" and "We Rock" as the character Lola Scott.
 However, Doyle did not reprise her role in Camp Rock 2: The Final Jam.

-Aaryn Elan appeared in the films Sins of the Father and Jasper, Texas.
-She is a cast member of the animated television series Miss Spider's Sunny Patch Kids with Brooke Shields, and Rick Moranis, before starring in Miss Spider's Sunny Patch Friends with Kristin Davis as Miss Spider.
-She also stars in the Emmy and Grammy award-winning and nominated animated series The Save-Ums!, as well as Friends and Heroes and the animated short film/TV movie Tomboy.
+Aaryn Élan appeared in the films Sins of the Father and Jasper, Texas.
+She is a cast member of the animated television series Miss Spider's Sunny Patch Kids with Rick Moranis, before starring in Miss Spider's Sunny Patch Friends.
+She also stars in the Emmy and Grammy award-winning and nominated animated series The Save-Ums!, as well as Friends and Heroes and the animated short film/TV film Tomboy.

 Past years have seen Aaryn recording with her youth trio for a CCC production company; their tracks can be heard on CTS.
 Between the ages of 10 and 12, she has recorded over 70 pop/gospel songs and has starred in CBC radio dramas.

 In 2007, she appeared on an episode of Little Mosque on the Prairie as a teenage Muslim girl, followed by a guest starring role as a model on The Latest Buzz (season 3).
-In 2010, Aaryn Elan's vocal styling was used in the pilot episode of Life Unexpected, singing solo on the reproduced cover soundtrack of I Will Always Love You.
+In 2010, Aaryn Elan's vocal styling was used in the pilot episode of Life Unexpected, singing solo on the reproduced cover soundtrack of "I Will Always Love You".

+Aaryn is a certified yoga instructor with over a decade of practice on her mat (so to speak).
+Aaryn is an advocated for the invisible disability community as she has recently shared via TikTok that she is diagnosed with hypermobile spectrum disorder (HSD) and has begun sharing her experiences as well as tailoring her yoga classes as well as her personal practice to be more intentionally suited to hypermobile bodies with connective tissue disorders.